4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/3-MDM_Protocol/3-MDM_Protocol.md

 ### Network User Authentication Extensions

-To support environments where an OS X computer is bound to an Open Directory server and various network users may log in, extensions to the MDM protocol were developed to identify and authenticate the network user logging in.
+To support environments where a macOS computer is bound to an Open Directory server and various network users may log in, extensions to the MDM protocol were developed to identify and authenticate the network user logging in.
 This way, network users are also managed by the MDM server via their user profiles.

 At login time, if the user is a network user or has a mobile home, the MDM client issues a request to the server to authenticate the current user to the MDM server and obtain an `AuthToken` value that is used in subsequent requests made by this user to the server.